MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview.md

 ## Step 2: Deploy the Host Guardian Service (HGS)

-Then install the HGS server role and deploy it as a three-node cluster, like the Relecloud.com example in the following picture.
+Then install the HGS server role and deploy it as a three-node cluster, like the bastion.local example in the following picture.
 This requires three PowerShell cmdlets:

 - To add the HGS role, use `Install-WindowsFeature`